banner image

 • Early intervention of PMADs improves the health of women and infants

-Women are more likely to receive care for PMADS (and other health issues) than are men; it is likely that men experience higher rates of PMADs.
+Women are more likely to receive care for PMADS (and other health issues) than are men; it is likely that men experience higher rates of PMADs than are reported.

 Some reasons that pregnant people and their partners do not seek help include: